ToF-/forth_aoc_15/day07/design.md

 op-and,op-or,op-ls,op-rs : eval operand1, eval operand2, operation

 eval-output (s -- n )
-look for var token with operand1 = string index of a string == s, returning ti look for an op-assign token with operand2 = ti and eval this token then eval token ti
+look for string index for string = s, look for var token with string index of a string == s, returning ti look for an op-assign token with operand2 = ti and eval this token then eval token ti